rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

   associated phone number capable of receiving SMS text messages.

-- An OTP client application installed on your phone, notebook, or other digital device uses the OTP code.
+- An OTP client application installed on your phone, notebook, or other digital device creates and uses the OTP code.

 You can modify MFA by updating your account settings in the [Rackspace Cloud Control Panel](https://login.rackspace.com).
 After you pair